dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 medititation.

 It is a divine spark that can be ignited by others.
-It is an eternal flame that can be that can be suppressed by others, perhaps completely squelched.
+It is an eternal flame that can be suppressed by others, perhaps completely squelched.
 Because this divine spark emerges from universal, metaphysical aspects of life, it is always destined to be rediscovered, even were it to seemingly perish.
-For dramatic and vivid imagery, read
-[The Nature of God](/posts/2016-05-31-the-nature-of-god.html).
+For a dramatic explanation with vivid imagery, read [The Nature of God](/posts/2016-05-31-the-nature-of-god.html).

 <a name="wisdom-of-all"/>